boeni-industries/aico/docs/user-guide/installation.md

 ## Development Setup

-*For now, check the [contributing guide](../development/contributing.md) if you want to help with development.*
+*For now, check the contributing guide (file does not exist) if you want to help with development.*